-In line with the DfE guidance 'Searching, screening and confiscation: advice for schools', the Head of School and staff authorised by them have a statutory power to search pupils/property on school premises.
+In line with the DfE guidance 'Searching, screening and confiscation: advice for schools', the Executive Headteacher /Head of Schooland staff authorised by them have a statutory power to search pupils/property on school premises.
 This includes the content of mobile phones and other devices, for example as a result of a reasonable suspicion that a device contains illegal or undesirable material, including but not exclusive to sexual images, pornography, violence or bullying.

-Full details of the school's search procedures are available in the school Behaviour Policy available on the website.
+Full details of the school's search procedures are available in the school Behaviour Policy.